shaunlebron/how-we-made-a-game/env.md

 ### Conversion

-As we discussed in a previous article, there is a long conversion process that our background assets must go through before they can be displayed in our engine.
+As we discussed in a previous article, there is a conversion process that our background assets must go through before they can be displayed in our engine.

 First, our artist draws all the layers in Adobe Illustrator (see below) and exports an SVG file to send to me.